FINLAND (Unofficial translation)

 3) the communications filed and fees paid in respect of the case; and

-4) the decisions taken in respect of the case.
-(21.3.1997/246) The record and the documents concerning the application shall be accessible to the public.
+The record and the documents concerning the application shall be accessible to the public.

-Section 52 j (21.3.1997/246) In processing an application, the Patent Office does not verify that the application meets the conditions laid down in Article 3(1) (d) of the relevant Council Regulation.
+Section 52j (21.3.1997/246) In processing an application, the Patent Office does not verify that the application for a supplementary protection certificate meets the condition laid down in Article 3(1) (d) of the relevant Regulation.
+(27.10.2011/1097)

-Section 52 k (21.3.1997/246) The provisions of Sections 15 and 16 of the Patents Act apply to the time limits referred to in Article 10 (3) of the relevant Council Regulation.
+Section 52k (21.3.1997/246) The provisions of sections 15 and 16 of the Patents Act apply to the time limits referred to in Article 10 (3) of the relevant Regulation.
+(27.10.2011/1097)

-Section 52 l (28.6.1994/595) The Patent Office shall publish an announcement of the fact that a supplementary protection certificate has been granted.
-The announcement shall contain, in addition to what is laid down in Article 11 of the relevant Council Regulation, indication of the serial number and filing date of the application and the registration number of the certificate.
-(21.3.1997/246)
+Section 52l (28.6.1994/595) Provisions concerning the publication of an announcement of a supplementary protection certificate and for the extension of the duration of a supplementary protection certificate for medicinal products are laid down in Article 11 of the relevant Regulation.
+The announcement must also comprise the serial number and filing date of the application for a supplementary protection certificate, and the registration number of the certificate.
+(27.10.2011/1097)

-Section 52 o (28.6.1994/595) A prescribed renewal fee is payable for a supplementary protection certificate for each fee year commencing after the expiry of the term of the basic patent.
+Section 52o (28.6.1994/595) A prescribed renewal fee is payable for a supplementary protection certificate for each fee year commencing after the expiry of the term of the basic patent.

-Section 52 p (13.7.2000/674) An applicant for and a proprietor of a supplementary protection certificate not domiciled in Finland shall appoint a representative residing in the European Economic Area, as laid down in Sections 12 and 71 of the Patents Act.
+Section 52p (13.7.2000/674) An applicant for and a proprietor of a supplementary protection certificate not domiciled in Finland shall appoint a representative residing in the European Economic Area, as laid down in sections 12 and 71 of the Patents Act.

 Receipt of applications for European patents

-Section 52 q (15.2.1996/104) If a European patent application is filed with the Patent Office, the Office shall enter the date of filing on the application documents, issue the applicant a certificate of receipt of the documents and notify the European Patent Office thereof.
+Section 52q (15.2.1996/104) If a European patent application is filed with the Patent Office, the Office shall enter the date of filing on the application documents, issue the applicant a certificate of receipt of the documents and notify the European Patent Office thereof.
 (29.11.2007/1118)

 The application shall be transmitted to the European Patent Office in accordance with Article 77 of the European Patent Convention, unless otherwise specified in the Act on Inventions of Importance to the Defence of the Country (No. 551/67).
 (29.11.2007/1118)